github/chatops-controller/docs/protocol-description.md

 The version of the ChatopsRPC protocol in use by a server is given as the `version` field.
 If no version is returned, `3` is assumed.

+### Development & Testing
+To test your CRPC service end-to-end locally with Hubot, clone the [hubot-classic](https://github.com/github/hubot-classic) repo and follow the instructions [here](https://github.com/github/hubot-classic#rpc-chatops) to add your RPC endpoint.
+For example `/rpc add http://localhost:8080/_chatops --prefix mychatops`.
+Then you can run your chatops command with `/mychatops`.